 Mosambi is most often used for its juice or eaten fresh.
 Mosambi are sliced, de-seeded, and peeled and blended to mix with water and sugar for a refreshing juice.
 The concentrated juice is also used for meat, chicken and fish marinades, as well as in salad dressings.
 The juice is used for jams and jellies, sorbet, candies and a variety of beverages.
-Juice shouldn’t be stored, because it can become bitter.
-Mosambi will store for up to two weeks in the refrigerator.
+Mosambi juice will become bitter quickly and must be consumed within hours.
+Mosambi citrus can be stored at room temperature and will keep for up to two weeks in the refrigerator.

 In India, according to the Ayurvedic method, Mosambi can be used to aid in ailments of the nervous system and to help with nausea or fever.
 Mosambi juice is considered beneficial in a regular diet and is commonly prescribed to sick patients by their doctors.
 Throughout India, you can find Mosambi juice sold on street corners.
 Chaat masala and cumin powder are sometimes added to the juice along with black salt.